uynitsuj/uynitsuj.github.io/_posts/2020-08-06-what-an-incoming-umich-eecs-freshman-is-doing-to-stay-sharp-during-quarantine.md

 ![CommandStructure]({{ site.url }}/img/Post3/Annotation 2020-08-07 172642.png)

 To control the parameters for my prepareMovement() method in the Arduino sketch, my Command prefix would consist of MTR0, MTR1, ... to MTR6 to pass in the Motor ID, and the Data suffix would pass in the desired step count.
 A full command would look something like #MTR2500\\n to prepare movement on motor 2 for 500 steps, or #MTR51780\\n to prepare movement on motor 5 for 1780 steps.
-For the runAndWait() method, a simple #EXEC\\n without anything in the data field would suffice.
+For the runAndWait() method, a simple #EXEC\\n command without anything in the data field would suffice.

 ### The Kinematics Conspiracy